diidduong/auction-website/README.md

 ## Development Note
 - Don't need to push generated files, only push files containing changes or new files you created to Git,
-- Create a branch when working on a task.
-When finish, create pull request for reviewing and merging.
-This helps our master branch be stable all the time and avoid conflicts between developers' codes.
 - Add comments and explainations in the codes for everybody to understand.

 ## Install dependencies